Tutorial: Creating your first module

 operation = "add"

-sent over to the module located in the subdirectory ./calculator
+sent over to the module located in the subdirectory ./calculator.

-By default, all paths specified in the source
+By default, all paths specified in the source argument is evaluated relative

-to path.module
+to path.module.

 Trying to run this,